 There’s two options here:

-- Did you emerge coincidentally at the SAME TIME that the hypnosis program was ending?
+- Did you emerge coincidentally at the same time that the hypnosis program was ending?
+OR

-- Did you emerge an hour or two later, way after the completion of the program?
+- Did you emerge an hour or two later, well after the completion of the program?

 It’s a very deep level of relaxation, so it FEELS like you’ve been napping.
 Even though your conscious mind drifted off, your subconscious mind was alert and fully tuned in.
 In fact, it faithfully followed the suggestions to “emerge” at the end of the hypnosis session.